Overview

 OFA Position

 OFA supports farmers and farm families towards balanced mental health and acknowledge the causes of mental health challenges are many, complicated, and do not come with a quick or easy solution.
-OFA understands the challenges of farming and that they can take a toll on our mental health and wellbeing.
+OFA understands the challenges of farming and that they can take a toll on our mental health and well-being.

 OFA recognizes the challenge of mental health in agriculture is a complex and multi-factorial issue and believe it requires a comprehensive and coordinated, long-term approach.
 Through advocacy and support, OFA will work to help reduce the barriers to improved mental health and resilience within our agricultural community.